qiskit-community/adapt-aqc/docs/future_heuristic_ideas.md

 **What is it:** \
 Gradient descent is the most popular optimisation algorithm in classical and quantum ML alike.
-At the moment, ISL does not use gradient descent and instead uses non-gradient based sequential optimisation in the form of the Rotosolve/Rotoselect algorithms.
+At the moment, ADAPT-AQC does not use gradient descent and instead uses non-gradient based sequential optimisation in the form of the Rotosolve/Rotoselect algorithms.

 **What problem it aims to solve:** \
 Gradient descent was originally not used due to fears over encountering barren plateaus.
-However, when running ISL fully classically, barren plateaus should not be an issue as we can access observables with exponential precision.
+However, when running ADAPT-AQC fully classically, barren plateaus should not be an issue as we can access observables with exponential precision.
 The benefit of gradient descent would be a potentially large performance improvement, as the gradients of each parameter can be calculated independently of one another.
 Note, however, that this improvement would be mostly dependent on calculating